The Accessibility Act

 This is a joint Accessibility Plan for the Municipality of Shelburne, Town of Shelburne, and Town of Lockeport.

-Our Accessibility Advisory Committee
+Eastern Shelburne County Accessibility Advisory Committee (AAC)

 About the Committee: The Municipality of the District of Shelburne, Town of Shelburne and Town of Lockeport have developed a joint committee called The Eastern Shelburne County Accessibility Advisory Committee (AAC).
 The role of the AAC is to advise municipal councils on identifying, preventing, and eliminating accessibility barriers to municipal goods, services, and spaces.
 At least one half of the members of the advisory committee must have a disability or be representatives from organizations representing persons with disabilities.